Singapore: a global hub for innovation and tech start-ups

 Singapore’s commitment to being the world’s most technologically efficient nations touches everything within its parameter.
 From transportation and education to urban planning and innovation labs.

 This is visible in the Smart Nation Sensor Platform (SNSP).
 An integrated sensor platform that leverages on data collection and technology to enable seamless connectivity.
-Some of its key deliverables include:

 Improved city planning